tdslot/zbx-hpsmartarray/README.md

 Rebuilding
 ```
-Or just using positional parameter:
+Or just using positional parameters:
 ```powershell
 PS C:\> .\Zbx-HPSmartArray.ps1 healthd 0 pd 2E:1:12

 Rebuilding
 ```

 ## Zabbix templates
 In addition I've attached preconfigured Zabbix Template here, so you can use it in your environment.
 It's using Low Level Discovery functionality.